Handle checkout success

 At this point, you should provision your app.
 Provisioning is how you grant customers access to your app, as well as determining which features they should have access to.

-See: Handle provisioning and fulfillment
+To learn more, see Handle provisioning and fulfillment